We Love —

 This is a bed and breakfast stay.

 Choose to upgrade to half board at the next step of the booking process.
-Breakfast and your evening meal will be served in the main restaurant (drinks excluded, conditions apply.)
+Breakfast and your evening meal will be served in the Standard Restaurant (drinks excluded, conditions apply.)

 Included extras —